fperazzi/proSR/README.md

 ```

 ## Training
-Download the datasets as previously described and execute the command:
+Download the datasets as previously described.

+To train models described in the paper:

 ```
-python train.py --model MODEL --visdom true
+python train.py --model <model-name> --output <name-of-experiment> --visdom true
 ```
 `MODEL` is one of `prosr`, `prosrs` and `prosrgan`.
 Model configurations is loaded from `prosr/config.py`.
 Checkpoints and log files are stored under `data/checkpoints/NAME`

-Alternatively, we provide configuration files:
+Alternatively, we provide configuration files to customize model and training parameters:
 ```
 python train.py --config CONFIG.yaml
 ```